 Under the category All you’ll be able to view every piece of recent activity logged for your site.
 This is a great place to start familiarizing yourself with how activity is logged in Chargify.
 From here, we suggest drilling down into the sub-categories to understand how events are recorded in Chargify.

-Any activity found under Billing Date Change indicates any change to the billing date that is initiated explicitly by altering the billing date via the admin UI or the API.
+Any activity found under Billing Date Change indicates any change to the billing date that is initiated explicitly by altering the billing date via the application or the API.
 This will not be triggered upon a normal renewal and period advancement, or a migration.

 The example below illustrates how the old (from) date is indicated, as well as the new (to) date: